 While Tusting is a small manufacturer on a world basis, they are one of the largest in England, and one of the most respected.
 When you buy your Aston Martin and check off the matching leather luggage option, you get a Tusting bag.

 In our exclusive partnership, we bring to the United States the best of the Tusting designs, which are expanding and changing each year.

 Over the years, Tusting family members have become not just trusted business partners but friends as well.
 William and his wife, Susan, came to ride Loop the Lake for Literacy last year, and will be back again for this year’s ride.

 Yes, said William. ”You know—those creatures that stick onto rocks by the seashore.”

 Limpet or no, customers do tend to stick with their Tusting bags.
-As one customer said about his Cambridge Messenger Brief, “The best purchase I ever made 13 years ago and I still use it today.”
+As one customer said about his Tusting Messenger Brief, “The best purchase I ever made 13 years ago and I still use it today.”

 Do you have a Tusting-Levenger bag to call your own?
 I’d like to hear about it here, and encourage you to post your story on our website as a review as well, for the benefit of other customers yet to form bonds with their own cherished bags.